 Habakkuk gets such assurance knowing that even in the midst of Judah's devastation of vineyards, fields, and herds, he can rejoice in the Lord who is his salvation.
-God answered his complaints and questions because he wants His answer to be clear of His standards for His people which in the end would bring joy (3:17-19).
+God answered his complaints and questions because he wants His answer to be clear of His standards for His people which in the end would bring joy.
+The Lord is Habakkuk's strength, making his feet like hinds' feet (with great swiftness and great surety in times of danger), and the Lord will make him walk on high places.
+(3:17-19).